 5. Mining Operations

 Mining is a process wherein minerals below the earth are extracted using large equipment.
-During the process, dust and chemicals are released in the air causing massive air pollution.
+During the process, dust and chemicals are released into the air, causing massive air pollution.
+In fact, mining is one of the culprits responsible for the deteriorating health conditions of workers and nearby residents.

 6. Indoor Air Pollution

-Household cleaning products, painting supplies emit toxic chemicals in the air and cause air pollution.
 Have you ever noticed that once you paint the walls of your house, it creates some sort of smell that makes it literally impossible for you to breathe?

-Around seven million premature deaths caused every year due to the combined effects of ambient (outdoor) and household air pollution cause, WHO says.
+Around seven million premature deaths are caused every year due to the combined effects of ambient (outdoor) and household air pollution cause, WHO says.

 7. Natural Events

-Disastrous Effects of Air pollution
+Disastrous Effects of Air Pollution

 1. Respiratory and Heart Problems